 Mr Robert Setter: Commission Chief Executive, Queensland Public Service Commission

 Ms Belinda Clark QSO: Board member, ANZSOG

 Professor Deborah Terry AO: Vice-Chancellor and President, The University of Queensland

-The Board can establish its own committees from time to time and currently has five committees.
+The Board can establish its own committees from time to time and currently has four committees.